 Blanc eventually emerges, as all flamboyant and over-dramatic

-detectives are wont to do, with a long and illustrious monologue explaining
+detectives are wont to do, with an illustrious monologue explaining

 everything.
 He suspects the suicide is really a murder, and that one or more